 If you love gin and lime cocktails, make sure to check out my gin mojito recipe – it tastes amazing.

-You can make your Gin Rickey in a high ball glass or a cocktail glass – both work really well.
-I like to garnish mine with a slice of fresh lime.
+You can make your Gin Rickey in a high ball glass or a cocktail glass – both work really well so it is just a matter of personal preference.

 This Gin Rickey tastes great with freshly squeezed lime juice.
 You can add more club soda to taste if you like your drink less strong.

 - 2 ounce Gin (or Bourbon)